arxyzan/data2vec-pytorch/README.md

 - **Feature Extraction:** Features are the outputs from the transformer/attention layers.
 So the forward method must return outputs from all Encoder blocks of the transformer model.
 HuggingFace Transformers/Fairseq models return these outputs out of the box.

-The encoder models (under `models` directory of each modality) are wrappers around HuggingFace Transformers models, but it's possible to use your own encoders and provide the above methods in them.
+The encoder models (an `encoder.py` for each modality) are wrappers around HuggingFace Transformers models, but it's possible to use your own encoders and provide the above methods in them.
 Just make sure that your encoders must be Transformer-based according to the paper and outputs from every encoder layer must be provided.

 ## Train